 Whether it’s a lecture, flipped class or student assignment, Panopto allows users to capture any video feed including the desktop screen.
 Panopto’s recording software automatically configures itself for easy setup and has the ability to stream live webcasts through its software.
 Yale-NUS integrates Panopto with Canvas, so that you could use the platform seamlessly with your module.
 Students could use Panopto within their Canvas module too, to upload their media projects without an external service.

-Together with the Media & Classroom Technology (MCT) team, lecture recordings are readily available in Yale-NUS College.
-These platforms are integrated with Yale-NUS’ Canvas Learning Management System (LMS) and the published videos can be easily accessed within the designated module.
+Together with the Media & Classroom Technology (MCT) team, lecture recording services are readily available in Yale-NUS College.
+Yale-NUS uses the ‘Panopto’ platform for media streaming and is integrated with Yale-NUS’ Canvas Learning Management System (LMS).
+The published video(s) can be easily accessed and restricted within the designated module.